kevin-crook-ucb/ucb_w205_crook_supplement/2021_Summer/project_3.md

 * The pyspark code will be pulled from the spark batch jobs and modified and placed in code cells and executed
 * Hive command to create schema on read placed in a markdown cell
 * Presto query placed in a markdown cell

-#### After week 11's synch

-Create a markdown cell in the jupyter notebook and include the following linux commands:
-* startup the cluster
-* create the topic
-* startup the flask server (may need to modify the directory and file name)
-* shutdown the cluster

-From the job separate_events.py, pull the code and modify it to work with jupyter notebook.
-Note that code written for batch jobs has to be modified to work with jupyter notebook with pyspark kernel.

-#### After week 12's synch

-Modify the flask server to add metadata to your events.
-The filtered_writes.py job should now filter out the other schemas so it will not dump core and give a stack trace.

-In your markdown cell of linux commands, add the commands:
-* individual apache bench commands
-* be sure and add apache bench commands for the new events that you added

-From the job filtered_writes.py, pull and modify the code to write the data frames out to parquet format.

-From the pyspark code, pull the code to read a parquet file, register as a temp table, perform some basic sql, and convert to Pandas.

-The project asks you to perform some basic analytics.
-The analytics is very basic.
-You need to formulate a couple of very simple business questions and use sql against the data frames to answer the questions.

-#### For week 13's synch

-In your markdown cell of linux commands, add the command:
-* infinite loop to run the apache bench command

-From the job write_swords_stream.py
-* pull and modify the code to write hdfs files in streaming mode
-* sink.awaitTermination() needs to be changed to sink.stop() to stop the stream

-Create a markdown cell to hold the hive command to create an external table for schema on read.
-Include your hive code to create schema on read.

-Create a markdown cell to hold the presto query against the external table.
-Include the query and the first few lines of the result or use a limit 5, etc.